FlorianPichot/tRNA_reference_construction/README.md

   5. Done!

 # How to validate references (Unix script) (for advanced users)
-  1. Put the script inside the parent folders of your tRNA samples
+  1. Put the script inside the parent folder of your tRNA samples

          \__\ Sample_1
          \__\ Sample_2